The Bangs are masters in sending up the gelatinous sentimentality of popular culture, embracing it at the same time.

 By Marcia B. Siegel

-When Ryan P. Casey and his confederate Nicole Chaput swung into their talking-tapping dance Coming Out of our Shel Friday night, the floor under my chair began to vibrate.
+When Ryan P. Casey and his best confederate Nicole Chaput swung into their talking-tapping dance Coming Out of our Shel Friday night, the floor under my chair began to vibrate.
 Casey had introduced the DanceNOW Boston performance, thanking Dance Complex executive director Peter DiMuro for spearheading the transformation of the street-level Studio 7.
 It’s now a swell new dance studio with a floor that answers the bams and stomps of just about anything that may go on.

 DanceNOW Boston is the brainchild of David Parker, whose Bang Group and invited guests started the series at Oberon in Cambridge two years ago.
 Like the Oberon performances, the two evenings at the Dance Complex featured short dances with the audience seated at tables cabaret style.
 After Casey danced a brief solo, he and Chaput were joined by Elana Harvey for an up-tempo big band number (Gatsby’s Groove).
 Then the Bangs did excerpts from their 2010 take on Hollywood romance, Misters and Sisters.